Konfido/alfred-pkmanager/README.md

 A handy **Alfred Workflow** which helps to manage your personal knowledge Markdown notes. `Typora` is the recommended Markdown editor.

-> Note: Working in Process, some content may differ between versions.
+> Note: Working in Process, some content may differ among versions.

 ### Main Features:

 - Search / Open your Markdown notes with ease
     - Search by Wiki's name, keywords, tags or synonyms.
 - Create notes with templates
-  - Wiki, Note, Todo, Snippet, Journal
+  - Note, Todo, Snippet, Journal
   - Also support customized templates
 - Others
     - Manually refresh the Markdown YAML metadata: 'updated time', 'synonyms' and so on.